car hire Spain

 The Manzanares Real Castle

-Distance from Madrid: 50 kilometres
+Distance from Madrid: 50 km

 In this fortress we find an interesting mixture of different styles, mixing Moorish and Renaissance elements with Castilian military architecture and late gothic component.
 As the exterior, we can find as well in the interior furniture and objects from several epochs.